axiom-crypto/axiom-keystore-sdk/README.md

   .extend(walletActionsL1());
 ```

-Next, prepare the L1 transaction data using a specific transaction client (e.g., `createDepositTransactionClient`).
+Next, prepare the L1 transaction data using a specific transaction client (e.g., `createDepositTransactionRequestClient`).
 Then, send this transaction to the L1 bridge contract using the `initiateL1Transaction` method on your extended L1 client.

 Once the L1 transaction is confirmed, retrieve its receipt.
 From this L1 receipt, you can extract the corresponding L2 transaction hash using `getL2TransactionHashes`.
 Finally, use a `SequencerClient` (or `NodeClient`) to wait for the L2 transaction to be processed and get its receipt.